sophgo/sophgo-doc/SG200X/TRM/contents/en/peripherals/i2c.rst

 Overview
 ~~~~~~~~

-This chip is equipped with 5 I2C controllers, which can be individually configured as Master/Slave.
+This chip is equipped with 6 I2C controllers (5 in Active Domain, 1 in No-die Domain), which can be individually configured as Master/Slave.
 For IO configuration, please refer to Function pin mux for configuration.

 Function Description
 ~~~~~~~~~~~~~~~~~~~~